openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Home Page**

   The page that opens first every time learners access your course.
 You can post announcements on the **Home** page.
-The **Course Handouts** sidebar appears in the right pane of this page.
+The handout navigation sidebar appears at the side of this page.
 This page was formerly called the **Course Info** page.

 .. _HTML Component: